Quick Start Guide¶

 Make your way through the LiteSpeed Configuration options on the main plugin page.
 On the next page, click Cache Root Setup Click Set Missing Cache Roots if any of the cache root folders are not set up.

-Once LiteSpeed Web Server has been installed successfully, and LiteSpeed Cache has been set up, the time will come to enable it on your server's WordPress sites.
-LiteSpeed provides a centralized dashboard to scan and manage the LiteSpeed Cache plugin for all Wordpress sites on the server.
+Once LiteSpeed Web Server has been installed successfully, and LiteSpeed Cache has been set up, you are free to enable the LSCAche plugin on your server's WordPress sites.
+LiteSpeed provides a centralized dashboard to scan and manage LSCache installations for all Wordpress sites on the server.

 From the plugin homepage, click Manage Cache Installations.
 Click Scan to check your complete server for existing and valid Wordpress Installations.

 Give the scan a few minutes to complete.
 You might see some error messages at the bottom of the scan process, but you can safely ignore them as they are mostly about the WordPress installations which are not valid.
 (For example, databases that have not been configured or WordPress versions that are older than 4.0).
 LiteSpeed will automatically flag those installations and will not install the LSCache plugin on them.

 Once the scanning is complete, click Mass Enable/Disable Cache, and click Start.

 It might take a few minutes to complete, depending on the number of installations scanned in the previous step.

 You might see some failed messages here as well for the websites that are already using other WordPress cache plugins.
 LSCache will not be installed for these sites, but you can manually contact your customers and let them know about the benefits of LiteSpeed Cache.
 For any other error messages refer to the

 Verify LiteSpeed Web Server and LSCache are Working¶